scalatra/scalatra-website/_posts/2012-11-10-swagger-databindings.md

 We've also published a pre-release
 Scalatra Guide on the new
 [databinder commands](http://scalatra.org/2.2/guides/databinders.html) in 2.2.
+If you want to try it out, make sure you
+`g8 scalatra/scalatra-sbt.g8 --branch develop` and append `-SNAPSHOT` to all the dependencies in the Guide, as it's written for 2.2.0 final.

 Next up is a guide to Scalatra's Atmosphere support.
 We also plan to fill in certain other under-documented aspects of Scalatra, notably the lamentably